traderabba/html2pdf-converter/README.md

 # Requirements

-- Pydroid3 or any Python IDE app that supports Python 3
+- Python 3

 - Requests library, install it using *pip install requests*

-- HTML2PDF API key
+- HTML2PDF.app's API key

 # Setup

-1. Launch your app and load the script
+1. Launch your Pydroid3 or any Python IDE app and load the script

 2. Replace this line with your real API key:

 API_KEY = "YOUR_API_KEY_HERE"

-You can get a free API key from html2pdf.app
+You can get a free API key from https://html2pdf.app

 # How It Works